milad-goudarzi/milad-goudarzi/README.md

 ## Master's student in computer science and engineering

-I am currently pursuing my degree in C.S. at Politecnico di Milano university and have been awarded the prestigious Erasmus scholarship to experience a one-year exchange program focused on Machine Learning at Tübingen University, Germany.
-I'm an enthusiastic machine learning researcher and I prioritize writing readable and clean code in projects.
-I'm always eager to learn and I am looking for a position in an ever-growing lab team, in which I can not only put my knowledge into practice but also grow it through teamwork and research.
+I am currently pursuing the last year of my Master's degree in C.S. at Politecnico di Milano university and have been awarded the prestigious Erasmus scholarship to experience a one-year exchange program focused on Machine Learning at Tübingen University, Germany.
+I have won several autonomous driving competitions and Machine Learning competitions in Italy and Iran.
-I am passionate about studying state-of-the-art methods and how they manage to solve today's problems.
-Additionally, I am currently working on a new research paper, focusing on a new highly accurate segmentation method.
-My research interests are:
+Additionally, I do research on the following topics:

 - Real-time object tracking
-- Reinforcement Learning
+- Image segmentation
 - Robotics spatial perception
 - Feature engineering
 <hr>

+I'm always eager to learn and I am looking for a position in an ever-growing team, in which I can not only put my knowledge into practice but also grow it through teamwork and research.

 ## Social
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/miladgoudarzi/)